-At the other entrepreneurship areas included in the mapping of the basic school level there is also an increase in the number of pupils.
-It involves FFE-YE competitions, handed out teaching material from FFE-YE, FFE-YE education, teaching conducted by members of NEIS, as well as special entrepreneurship activities.
+In the other areas included in the mapping of the basic school level there is also an increase in the number of pupils.
+We are talking about FFE-YE competitions, handed out FFE-YE teaching material, FFE-YE education, teaching conducted by members of NEIS, as well as special activities.

-The number of basic school pupils participating in entrepreneurship education and entrepreneurship activities
+The number of basic school pupils participating in entrepreneurship education and special activities

 Entrepreneurship education is thus spreading in the Danish basic school.
-Over the last three school years the proportion of pupils in this kind of education/training has increased from 3.5% to 7.8% in 2011/2012.
-Unfortunately, still only a small part of the country's teachers have participated in the questionnaire survey, which is why the number of pupils is probably a minimum rather than the total.
+Over the last four school years the proportion of pupils in this kind of education/training has increased from 3.5 % to 10.6 % in 2012/2013.
+The number of pupils is probably a minimum rather than the total, because only a small part of the country's teachers have participated in the questionnaire survey.